 - In May 2017 we released an Issues Paper which set out our proposed approach for the review.
 We received 14 submissions. - At the same time, we released online questionnaires for bus operators and passengers.
 We received over 200 responses. - We appointed AECOM to provide expert advice on the efficient costs of rural and regional bus services.
-AECOM's draft report is available on our website. - We appointed ORIMA to undertake a survey of rural and regional areas to understand current demand for public transport and the potential for greater use of more flexible, on-demand services.
-ORIMA's report is available on our website.
+AECOM's final report is available on our website. - We appointed ORIMA to undertake a survey of rural and regional areas to understand current demand for public transport and the potential for greater use of more flexible, on-demand services.
+ORIMA's report is available on our website. - In October 2017 we released a Draft Report which set out our Draft decisions, recommendations and findings.
+We received 9 submissions. - We held public hearings in Coffs Harbour and Wagga Wagga on 3 November and 7 November respectively.
+Transcripts of the hearings are available on our website.